-Driver's education can be an effective way to provide your teen with the training needed to become a more informed and safer driver.
-It can also help preserve your relationship with your teen, as some very skilled and safety-conscious parents may not have the time or temperament to be the best teacher.
+Quality driver education provides a solid foundation of knowledge and skills that can help mold a safe driver.
+It can also help preserve your relationship with your teen, as even very skilled and safety-conscious parents might not have the time or temperament to be the best teacher.

 Find a Program Right for You